yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/ZyXEL/Prestige_660HW-61.rst

 == Serial Console ==

-You can build a serial cable using the above [ http://www.adslayuda.com/Zyxel650-9.html example session url ] plus [http://www.adslayuda.com/index.php?name=PNphpBB2&file=viewtopic&t=53480 some forum posts] (spanish) showing how to use various mobile cables.
-This way, you don't need to buy a MAX232 chip plus capacitors to do the TTL level conversion (*DO NOT* connect your PC's serial port directly !).
+You can build a serial cable using the above [http://www.adslayuda.com/Zyxel650-9.html example session url] plus [http://www.adslayuda.com/index.php?name=PNphpBB2&file=viewtopic&t=53480 some forum posts] (spanish) showing how to use various mobile cables.
+This way, you don't need to buy a MAX232 chip plus capacitors to do the TTL level conversion.

 I used a SIEMENS S55 slim lumberg [http://pinouts.ru/data/siemens_c55_pinout.shtml cable] to do the thrick.

+/!\ '''DO NOT try to connect your PC's serial port to the router directly !'''

 === Router startup through serial console ===

+{{{
 Bootbase Version: V1.06 | 04/01/2004 11:22:33
 RAM: Size = 16384 Kbytes
 DRAM POST: Testing: 16384K